 - Water (except bottled or canned water or similarly presented water).

-- Supply of solar panels, modules, solar charger controllers, solar inverter, solar lights, vacuum tube solar collectors and solar battery.
+- Supply of solar panels, modules, solar charger controllers, solar inverters, solar lights, vacuum tube solar collectors, and solar batteries.

 - Unprocessed edible vegetables.

 - Food supplements or vitamins supplied to the government.

 - Water treatment chemicals, as approved by the Minister responsible for health.

 - Pasteurised and unpasteurised goat and cow milk, excluding milk with additives and long-life milk.

 - Supply of aircraft lubricants of HS Codes 2710.19.51, 2710.19.52, 3403.19.00, and 3403.99.00 to a local operator of air transportation.